apranger/degenerates/README.md

     - Fine is 10% of the player's salary after their raise is applied, per day after the soft deadline
     - Fine is rounded up to the nearest dollar, minimum fine is $1
   - Roster changes are not allowed between the hard deadline and the free agent draft
-  - Players acquired in the rookie draft cannot be dropped prior to the completion of the free agent draft
+  - Players acquired in the rookie draft rounds 1-4 cannot be dropped prior to the completion of the free agent draft.
+Players acquired in rounds 5-7 may be dropped with a penalty equal to their rookie salary (currently $1 ea.)

 # Draft